What is depression?

 What causes depression?

 - Genetics - depression is well-known to run in families and is 1.5-3 times more common in first-degree biological relatives of affected individuals than it is among those less closely related.
-If one identical twin has depression then 76 percent of the time the other twin will too.
+If one identical twin has this condition then 76 percent of the time the other twin will too.
 In fraternal twins this figure drops to 19 percent.

 - Biochemistry - certain chemicals in the brain can play a role in the development of depression.
 Chemicals called neurotransmitters act as messengers in the brain allowing different areas to communicate with each other via a system of neurons or nerve cells.
 This process is essential for the brain to function.
-Problems or an imbalance in certain neurotransmitters, such as serotonin, norepinephrine (noradrenaline), dopamine and glutamate, has been associated with depression.
+Problems or an imbalance in certain neurotransmitters, such as serotonin, norepinephrine (noradrenaline), dopamine and glutamate, has been associated with this condition.

 - Having certain illnesses, especially chronic conditions, including sleep disorders, anxiety, chronic pain, arthritis, cancer, diabetes, heart disease and others